Top

 Typically, parents must pay child support until the child is 18 years old, but there are some exceptions.
 For instance, payments are cut short when a child becomes emancipated, or they could be lengthened for a disabled child even though they have passed 18 years of age.

-How to Calculate and Modify Child Support Amounts in Pennsylvania
+Calculating and Modifying Child Support Payments in Pennsylvania

 To estimate the amount of child support a parent may be required to pay, the spouses should know both of their gross incomes, tax statuses, any spousal support paid or received, childcare expenses, medical insurances premiums that cover the child, and any union dues or non-voluntary retirement contributions.
 Gross income generally includes salaries, wages, bonuses, and commissions, as well as pensions and retirement plans.
 Note that where a parent is willfully unemployed or underemployed, a court can impute income (estimate an amount they should be making) based on age, health, employment history, education, and childcare responsibilities.